ACMESDS/flex/README.md

 [![Forked from SourceForge](https://sourceforge.net)]

-The [Totem](https://git.geointapps.org/acmesds/transfer) SQL module provides a normalized CRUDE (x=select | update | insert | delete | execute) interface to its underlying (default MySQL-Cluster) databse on SQL[x].ds, and to the following virtual tables on SQL[x].table where
+[Totem](https://git.geointapps.org/acmesds/transfer)'s SQL module provides a normalized CRUDE (x=select | update | insert | delete | execute) interface to its underlying (default MySQL-Cluster) databse on SQL[x].ds, and to the following virtual tables on SQL[x].table where